Gruntfuggly/todo-tree/README.md

 * Linux: `/usr/share/code/resources/app/node_modules/vscode-ripgrep/bin/rg`
 * OSX: `/Applications/Visual Studio Code.app/Contents/Resources/app/node_modules/vscode-ripgrep/bin/rg`

-If you install vscode somewhere else, you can set this appropriately.
+If you installed vscode somewhere else, the extension will try to find vscode-ripgrep using the application installation path.

 Alternatively, you can install ripgrep manually and set this to point to wherever it is installed.